Robert Patrick: Career

 Patrick first appeared in several low-budget science-fiction and action films produced by Roger Corman and shot in the Philippines by Cirio H. Santiago.
 Looking back, he credited his early appearances in films to his "tough-looking exterior".
 He played leading roles in pictures such as Eye of the Eagle, Equalizer 2000 or Future Hunters.
 Patrick later commented that his experience with Santiago had been his "film school".
-The B movies he made in the Philippines helped him get an SAG card.
-Patrick's first major Hollywood film was Die Hard 2, in a small part as a henchman for Colonel Stuart, before landing the role of the T-1000, the villain of James Cameron's Terminator 2: Judgment Day (1991).
+The B movies he made in the Philippines helped him get a SAG card.
+Patrick's first major Hollywood film was Die Hard 2, in a small part as a henchman for Colonel Stuart, before landing the role of the T-1000, the villain of James Cameron's Terminator 2: Judgment Day (1991), which proved to be his most famous and breakthrough role.
 Cameron said he chose Patrick because of his physical appearance, which he felt fit the role.
 Patrick was "broke" at the time, living in a cheap apartment with his girlfriend, Barbara, whom he married during shooting.
 He has credited the film with starting his career.

 After Terminator 2, Patrick landed roles in various feature films such as Last Action Hero, Fire in the Sky (both 1993) and Striptease (1996).
 Because of his fondness for martial arts, Patrick starred in two martial arts films titled Double Dragon and Hong Kong 97, both released in 1994, and even had a fight scene with taekwondo master Hwang Jang-Lee in Future Hunters (1988).

 His performance in Fire in the Sky led The X-Files creator Chris Carter to cast him in that series for the role of John Doggett.
-Patrick's brother, Richard, had previously worked for the series by adding music for the soundtrack album The X-Files: The Album.
+Patrick's brother, Richard, had previously worked for the series by adding music for the soundtrack albums Songs in the Key of X: Music from and Inspired by the X-Files in 1996 and The X-Files: The Album in 1998.
 Patrick was cast as Doggett in 2000.
 The X-Files was canceled two seasons later, after Duchovny left the show following season 7, which resulted in low ratings for the show.
 Patrick made several appearances on many genre magazines, with TV Guide going so far as to label him one of the Ten Sexiest Men of Sci-Fi.

 In 2000, Patrick appeared in three episodes of The Sopranos ("The Happy Wanderer", "Bust Out" and "Funhouse") as David "Davey" Scatino, a store owner struggling with gambling debts owed to Richie Aprile and Tony Soprano.
 Four years later, he made a guest appearance in the pilot episodes for Sci-Fi Channel's original series Stargate Atlantis, "Rising", as the military component commander of the Atlantis expedition, Marshall Sumner.
 He accepted the role, since he had worked with the same crew on The Outer Limits, a series which he appeared in during the early 1990s.